kowainik/relude/README.md

     space-efficient).
 So you should write `sortOn length` (would sort elements by length) but `sortWith fst` (would sort list of pairs by first element).
 * Functions `sum` and `product` are strict now, which makes them more efficient.
-* If you try to do something like `putStrLn "hi"`, you'll get an error message if `OverloadedStrings` is enabled – it happens because the compiler doesn't know what type to infer for the string.
-Use `putTextLn` in this case.
 * Since `show` doesn't come from `Show` anymore, you need to export `Show` from `Text.Show` module if you want to implement `Show` instance manually.
 * You can't call `elem` and `notElem` functions over `Set` and `HashSet`.
 These